Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Conclusions

 At the same time, embedding knowledge into MCTS without introducing too much bias is a potential way of improving its performance.

-We expect that injecting of knowledge into MCTS, especially in a semi-automatic fashion, is one of the future directions.
-As a special case of domain knowledge utilization we consider a direct inclusion of a human knowledge into the MCTS algorithm: \begin{enumerate} \item \textbf{Human-in-the-Loop} - a direct implosion of human expert domain knowledge to the MCTS operational pattern by means of a \emph{direct, online} steering of the MCTS by the human operator \citep{SwiechowskietalIARIA2015}.
-Human expert has the power of excluding parts of the search tree, disable/enable certain actions or increase the frequency of visits in certain search space states (tree search nodes).
+We expect that injecting knowledge into MCTS, especially in a semi-automatic fashion, is one of the future directions.
+We consider a direct inclusion of a human knowledge into the MCTS algorithm as a special case of domain knowledge utilization:

+\begin{enumerate} \item \textbf{Human-in-the-Loop} - a direct implosion of human expert domain knowledge to the MCTS operational pattern by means of a \emph{direct, online} steering of the MCTS by the human operator \citep{SwiechowskietalIARIA2015}.
+A human expert has the power of excluding parts of the search tree, disable/enable certain actions or increase the frequency of visits in certain search space states (tree search nodes).
 In this context, it may be worth trying to develop some frameworks for semi-automatic translation of expert knowledge into MCTS steering or adjusting so as to make the above Human-Machine model of cooperation as effortless and efficient as possible.
-We believe that such a direct teaming of the human expert (knowledge) with (the search speed of) MCTS has potential to open new research path in various complex domains, extending beyond combinatorial games or deterministic problems. \end{enumerate}
+We believe that such direct teaming of the human expert (knowledge) with (the search speed of) MCTS has potential to open new research path in various complex domains, extending beyond combinatorial games or deterministic problems. \end{enumerate}

 The fifth MCTS related research prospect that we envisage is \begin{enumerate} \item \textbf{MCTS in New Domains} - in principle, MCTS can be applied to any sequential decision-making problem that can be represented in the form of a tree whose leaf nodes (solutions) can be assessed using some form of an evaluation / reward function.
-This includes combinatorial optimization \citep{sabar2015population}, planning \citep{feldman2014simple}, and scheduling \citep{neto2020multi} problems encountered in a variety of fields, e.g. logistics \citep{kurzer2018decentralized}, chemistry \citep{segler2018planning}, security \citep{KarwowskiMandziukEJOR2019}, or in UAV (Unmanned Aearial Vehicle) navigation \citep{Chenetal2016UAV}.
+This includes combinatorial optimization \citep{sabar2015population}, planning \citep{feldman2014simple}, and scheduling \citep{neto2020multi} problems encountered in a variety of fields, e.g. logistics \citep{kurzer2018decentralized}, chemistry \citep{segler2018planning}, security \citep{KarwowskiMandziukEJOR2019}, or in UAV (Unmanned Aerial Vehicle) navigation \citep{Chenetal2016UAV}.
 We are quite confident that MCTS will gradually become more and more popular in the areas other than combinatorial games. \end{enumerate}